Skip to main content Skip to footer

 Checking our urine is a good way to check if we are hydrated.
 While some foods, medicines and supplements can affect the colour, urine that’s pale and odourless generally means we are hydrated, while dark urine with a strong odour indicates we need to drink more.

 Feeling thirsty is a sign of dehydration, so it’s especially important to drink if you are thirsty.
 All fluids (except alcohol) count towards fluid needs but be mindful of what else they contain.
 Soft drinks can be high in sugar.
-Coffee and tea contain caffeine, which can make us anxious and affect sleep.
+Drinks that contain caffeine can make us anxious and affect sleep.
 Water is the best choice.

 Avoid or limit alcohol